RRamirez1414/personal-website/README.md

 <h1>My website</h1>
-<p>A website deidcated to expand on my experience, skills, and projects from my resume.</p>
+<p>A website dedicated to expand on my experience, skills, and projects from my resume.</p>